 A ‘good relationship’ means different things to different people.
 However, good adult relationships generally involve two people who respect each other, can communicate, and have equal rights, opportunities and responsibilities.
-Most of us would also expect our relationship with our partner to include love, intimacy, sexual expression, commitment, compatibility and companionship.
+Most people would also expect their relationship with their partner to include love, intimacy, sexual expression, commitment, compatibility and companionship.

 Working at a relationship

 Most couples want to have a successful and rewarding relationship, yet it is normal for couples to have ups and downs.
 To meet these challenges, and to keep your relationship healthy and happy, you need to work at it.
 Relationships are like bank accounts – if there are fewer deposits than withdrawals, you will run into difficulties.

 Tips that may help you improve your relationship (and be better prepared to meet the challenges along the way) include:

 - Talk to each other and communicate your needs – don’t wait for your partner to try to guess what is going on with you.

 - If you have something to bring up, do it gently – going on the attack rarely achieves a positive outcome.

 - Listen to each other – often we are so busy defending ourselves or making our own point that we don’t hear what our partner is saying.
 Let your partner know that you have heard them before you give them your response.

 - Remember the positives about your partner – this helps protect your relationship.
 One critical comment needs five positive comments to counteract its effect.
 Think carefully before criticising.